symmetrics/mrg_invoicepdf/doc/README-EN.txt

 '_drawItem(..)' and uses the same basic functionality.
 In order to render items (products, totals, or everything possible), 'Symmetrics_InvoicePdf_Model_Pdf_Items_Abstract' class is used.
 It has more setter and getter methods, which are used depending on a situation.
-For the most important functions for the representation are 'draw()', 'calculateHeight()' und 'addRow(..)' methods. 'draw()' is an abstract method and is implemented by separate items.
+For the most important functions for the representation there are 'draw()', 'calculateHeight()' and 'addRow(..)' methods. 'draw()' is an abstract method and is implemented by separate items.
 With 'calculateHeigth()' the size is calculated, this method is then called in 'insertTableRow(..)'  of Symmetrics_InvoicePdf_Model_Pdf_Abstract.